-Lester Slate of Exeter jumped out of a plane for the first time on Sunday at Pittsfield Airport.
-He was guided to the ground by a tandem jumper and accompanied by another skydiver trailing a U.S. flag.
+Lester Slate of Exeter jumped out of a plane for the first time on Sunday at Pittsfield Airport and was guided to the ground by a tandem jumper, and accompanied by another skydiver trailing a U.S. flag.

 The jump was a 90th birthday present to himself.
 More than 50 family and friends watched.

 Slate tells the Bangor Daily News he was inspired by former president George H.W.
 Bush, who jumped from an airplane on his 85th birthday in 2009.